mesosphere/dcos-docs-site/pages/docs/1.10/overview/architecture/task-types/index.md

 ---
+layout: layout.pug
-post_title: Task Types
+title: Task Types
-nav_title: Task Types
+navigationTitle: Task Types
-menu_order: 2
+menuWeight: 2
 ---

 DC/OS can run many different kinds of workloads, which are composed of tasks.